This site requires a more recent version of Adobe Flash Player to function properly.

 In 2014, the company changed its name to Keurig Green Mountain and the beverage giant Coca-Cola acquired company's 16% stake .
 Later in 2014, the company released its more advanced brewer system, Keurig 2.0, and in the fall of 2015 , the company plans to launch its cold beverage brewer system, Keurig Kold.
 The introduction of additional brewer platforms could provide a stable revenue source for Keurig Green Mountain.

 Driving single cup brewer adoption rates

 GMCR's growth strategy involves developing and managing marketing programs to drive Keurig brewers adoption in North American households and offices in order to generate ongoing demand for K-Cup portion packs.
-It sells its AH brewers at prices which are approximately at cost or sometimes at a loss when factoring in the incremental costs related to sales.
+It sells its hot brewers at prices which are approximately at cost or sometimes at a loss when factoring in the incremental costs related to sales.
 This is done in order to drive the sales of profitable K-Cup portion packs.
 Overtime, GMCR expects brewers to contribute a smaller percentage of total revenues relative to K-Cup portion packs.
 This is expected to positively affect operating margins.

 Strengthening of distribution channels

 GMCR has been involved in a series of initiatives to strengthen its distribution channels.
 In the last four years, it did many strategic acquisitions wherein it acquired Diedrich Coffee in May 2010 and Quebec-based coffee services company Van Houtte in September 2010.
 This helped GMCR to effectively reach consumers in the southern California region and to take advantage of manufacturing and distribution synergies in that region.